Programs & Services

-From mid-November through March the Shelter offers Winter Programs that include a Warming Center at the Delonis Center, the Rotating Shelter hosted by faith-based congregations, and assists with the coordination the Daytime Warming Program provided by the community-based advocacy organization MISSION.
+From mid-November through March the Shelter offers Winter Programs that include a Warming Center at the Delonis Center

 Critical Time Intervention

-The Shelter offers a wide array of services to meet the basic needs of those experiencing homelessness.
-At their core, these services focus on granting those we serve the basic human dignity that they deserve.
-These services include showers, a mailbox, laundry, phone access, and storage for their belongings.
-Anyone in the community experiencing homelessness is able to access these services.
+The Shelter Association offers a wide array of services to meet the basic needs of those experiencing homelessness.
+At their core, these services focus on granting our clients the basic human dignity that they deserve.